What is Early-On?

 How does Early-On work?

-Nest knows how early it needs to turn on because it continually calculates the Time-to-Temperature (the time it takes your home to get from the current temperature to your target temperature).
+The Nest Learning Thermostat knows how early it needs to turn on because it continually calculates the Time-to-Temperature (the time it takes your home to get from the current temperature to your target temperature).
 So it knows when to turn on the heat or the AC in order to reach the temperature you want on time.

 When Early-On starts your system varies based on factors like the weather, how sunny it is, or how long it’s taken to heat or cool your home in the past.

 There are a couple reasons why Early-On may not make sense for your home: